try being vegan

 Set whatever length of time best suits you—a day, a week, a month, or a year.
-For many of us, just one week is a perfect no-pressure starting point.
+For many people, just one week is a perfect no-pressure starting point.
 Do it for a week you may see no reason to stop.
 After just a month, you could well decide to stick with it for life.

 What’s more, sticking to a vegan diet becomes easier with every passing week.
 For most people, it’s smooth sailing after their first week.
 In fact, by the time you make it to the three week mark, you will likely find that the lifestyle has become second nature and is nearly effortless to continue.